622.000 - Discrimination and Harassment

 The College is committed to working with employees who are victims of domestic violence to prevent abuse and harassment from occurring in the workplace.
 No employee will be penalized or disciplined solely for being a victim of harassment in the workplace.

 Employees who are perpetrators of domestic violence are also encouraged to seek assistance.
 The College will provide information regarding counseling and certified treatment resources and make work schedule arrangements to receive such assistance.

-Any employee who threatens, harasses, or abuses someone at the workplace or from the workplace using any state resources such as work time, workplace phones, FAX machines, mail, e-mail, or other means, may be subject to corrective or disciplinary action, up to and including dismissal.
+Any employee who threatens, harasses, or abuses someone at the workplace, assists another person in perpetrating any of these behaviors, at or from the workplace using any state resources such as work time, workplace phones, FAX machines, mail, e-mail, or other means, may be subject to corrective or disciplinary action, up to and including dismissal.
 Corrective or disciplinary action may also be taken against employees who are arrested, convicted, or issued a permanent injunction as a result of domestic violence when such action has a direct connection to the employee's duties as a College employee.
 Any actions taken will be in accordance with applicable collective bargaining agreements.

 All employees need to take seriously the problem of domestic violence and its effect in the workplace.
 The College will take all reasonable measures to foster a safe working environment for all employees.
 Questions regarding this policy and associated procedures should be directed to Human Resources.

 A College faculty or staff member, administrator, or student who experiences harassment from another member of the College community, or any other person, may obtain an anti-harassment protection order as provided in Chapter 10.14 RCW.
 Although the order can only be obtained by an individual, and not by the College on behalf of an individual, the College can support the aggrieved person in the following ways: